 The product search algorithm, or A9 Algorithm, and the Best Sellers Rank (BSR) are Amazon’s two systems for selecting which products their customers will view and buy.
 When a customer searches Amazon for a product, the A9 algorithm sorts through millions of listings to select the most relevant, high-quality, and cost-effective options.
 The algorithm also prefers to show products tagged for Prime shipping.

 The BSR measures how successful a product is across a specific category and across Amazon as a whole.
 A product climbs up the ranks by the combined metrics of customer ratings and the number of products sold in a given period.
 And as a product’s performance improves, it becomes more visible to the customer.

 Whitebox’s expertise in listing optimization, marketplace analysis, and fulfillment strategies can help your business achieve visibility and put you in the window of the customer’s attention.

-The Whitebox FUSE Health Report is a great first step in optimizing your listings.
+The Whitebox Health Report is a great first step in optimizing your listings.
 Our in-depth report gathers data from your listings, keywords search data, and competitive listings to score your listing and provide data-backed recommendations on opportunities and optimizations.